 Start by verifying your account and see if it is eligible for the shoppable feature.
-By syncing Facebook Business Manager catalogs with your BigCommerce and Shopify accounts you will be able to speed up the process.
+By syncing Facebook Business Manager catalogs with your BigCommerce and Shopify accounts, you can speed up the process.

 Ensure that all your product information is accurate and clear so that you be as efficient as possible.
 The prices and descriptions of your products should be exactly the same as on your website.

-By monitoring your progress on Instagram analytics, you will be able to see your target audience and where you can improve.
-By following our guide you will be in with a good chance of being successful on Instagram and increase your product sales.
+By monitoring your progress on Instagram analytics, you can see your target audience and where you can improve.
+By following our simple guide you can be successful on Instagram and increase your product sales.

 When shipping your products, make sure you choose Parcel2Go to receive the cheapest shipping prices in the UK and a quality service you can rely on.
 And with a customer service team available 24/7, we're always happy to help with any parcel delivery needs you have!